glad432/glad432.github.io/README.md

 1. **Reduced File Size:** Minified files are smaller in size, leading to faster load times and improved performance.
 2. **Improved Load Times:** Smaller files require less bandwidth, resulting in quicker page rendering.
 3. **Code Protection:** Minified code can be harder to read and understand, providing a level of code protection.

+## Tailwind CSS

+This project takes advantage of the [Tailwind CSS](https://tailwindcss.com/) framework, which makes styling and designing web pages faster and more efficient.
+Tailwind CSS provides utility classes that enable you to create beautiful and responsive designs with minimal effort.

+## Monaco Editor

+[Monaco Editor](https://microsoft.github.io/monaco-editor/) is used for code editing in this project.
+Developed by Microsoft, Monaco Editor provides a fast and feature-rich code editing experience.
+It supports a wide range of programming languages and offers advanced editing features.

 ## Minifying Python Files with python-minifier.com API